dmwit/damascus/README.md

 There are several occasionally-conflicting design goals for this protocol.
 Roughly in order from most important to least important, the protocol should be:

 * **Robust.** With one player in Canada connected over a satellite connection, one in the Netherlands connected via a crowded, public cafe wireless connection, and a server in the United States, lag and lag spikes are a fact of life.
 Temporary disconnections also happen from time to time.
 The game should be fun and playable despite this.
 Lag issues are addressed by making all controls live client-side, and by giving both the server and clients ways to inform their counterparts of predicted events before they happen.
 Conditional predictions (e.g. conditioned on where a pill is locked) are especially important for the client, so that it can begin rendering the outcome of a play without waiting for a complete server-client roundtrip.
 To make disconnections less devastating, clients can request the full game state at any time, and the server's behavior when there are multiple outstanding connections from a single client is specified.
 * **Client-biased.** It is expected that there will be just one implementation of the server part of the protocol, but potentially many implementations of the client part of the protocol.
 For example, Linux-based, Windows-based, web-based, and AI-backed clients all seem like possibilities.
 Therefore, to the extent possible, all game logic should be pushed to the server.
-Clients should not need to reimplement clearing rules, trash gravity, random board generation, etc.
+Clients should not need to reimplement clearing rules, trash gravity, random board generation, conflict resolution, etc.
 * **Flexible.** Historically, there have been many different Dr. Mario-like games with varying game rules.
 Implementations have varied the number of players, available moves, win conditions, pill shapes, laws of gravity, and more.
 The protocol should be generic enough that it can support these and other variant ideas without changes to the protocol.
 (When somebody figures out what Dr. Mario 99 should be like, hopefully this protocol is suitable!)
 This is achieved by many of the same mechanisms as being robust and client-based: pushing all game-logic to the server means that variants need only be implemented once in the server implementation, and not replicated by all clients; and giving the server strong prediction capabilities allows clients to know what will happen even if its author has never seen this particular game variant before.
 Additionally, since controls are both client-side and one of the things varied, the protocol includes a flexible language for the server to communicate control rules to the client.
 * **Frugal.** Many players still connect to the Internet with low-bandwidth connections.
 To support these players, the wire format for the protocol should be compact, fitting the most common messages in as few bytes as possible.
 Consequently, the protocol defines a high-level data model that includes a concept of "edits" for each kind of data, so that most of the game state can be omitted from most messages, and specifies a low-overhead binary wire format.
 * **Complete.** Besides simply playing a game, players will likely expect to be able to perform a number of supporting and related actions.
 They will want to discover other players who are interested in a game right now (or be informed when one becomes available); negotiate the variant that they will be playing; coordinate the exact timing of the game start so that all players are ready when that happens; play with the same people and game rules multiple times when everybody involved is having fun; abort games early by resigning or demanding a resignation from a non-responsive opponent; watch replays of previously finished games; etc. The protocol will eventually support a wide range of such flows, but see below for caveats about this early version.